DOdrums/PortfolioProjectFour/README.md

 ![admin](static/images/admin.png)

-The user can look at registered email-adresses, email stats (SES stats), appointments, gallery images, planning, treatments and users.
+The user can look at registered email-adresses, appointments, gallery images, planning, treatments and users.
 The social accounts are not in use and groups can be used if wanted.
 Let's have a look at some of them.

 The first thing you would probably add is a planning, so users know which times they can book.
 This is what the planning object looks like: